Yamini2001/LeetCode-Solutions/README.md

  ## Smallest Missing Non-Negative Integer After Operations
  The MEX (minimum excluded) of an array is the smallest missing non-negative integer in it.

+ ## Maximise the number of partitions After Operations
+ Return an integer denoting the maximum number of resulting partitions after the operations by optimally choosing at most one index to change.

 ### Implementation